Difference Between Aster and Spindle Fibres

 Cell division in sexual reproduction contributes significantly to genetic diversity by shifting and combining genes in meiosis.

-Understanding cell division mechanisms and regulation is integral for studying developmental biology, cancer research, regenerative medicine and various other fields of biology and medicine.
-Furthermore, abnormalities in cell division can result in genetic disorders, developmental abnormalities or diseases like cancer; thus understanding all its complexities plays a pivotal role in furthering knowledge of life processes as well as meeting various health-related challenges.
+Understanding cell division mechanisms and regulation is integral for studying developmental biology, cancer research, regenerative medicine, and various other fields of biology and medicine.
+Furthermore, abnormalities in cell division can result in genetic disorders, developmental abnormalities, or diseases like cancer; thus understanding all its complexities plays a pivotal role in furthering knowledge of life processes as well as meeting various health-related challenges.

 What are Aster Fibres?

-Aster fibres are cellular star-shaped structures comprised of a centrosome.
-They’re connected to microtubules in the early meiotic and mitotic stage within animal cells.
-Aster fibers are composed of microtubules, and form a component of the cell cytoskeleton.
-Aster fibres do not form in plant cells.
-Microtubules compose the Aster Rays and emanate from the centrosome.
-They provide support for the chromosomes, guiding them into the correct place in cell division.
-They assist the chromosomes in getting get arranged and align at the center in the nucleus.
-Aster fibres transfer half the genetic information on both sides of the nucleus in the process.
-Consequently the nucleus is divided into two halves, leaving two nuclei that are daughter.
+They assist the chromosomes in getting get arranged and align at the center of the nucleus.
+Aster fibers transfer half the genetic information on both sides of the nucleus in the process.
+Consequently, the nucleus is divided into two halves, leaving two nuclei that are daughters.

-The first appearance of aster fibres is during the cell division process called prophase.
-Asters in two centrosomes move to opposite side of the nucleus, forming mitotic spindles.
-The aster fibers form the spindle fibres that extend out across both poles as well as the fibres which attach to chromosomes via the Kinetochores.
-The nuclear envelope splits into fragments and mitotic spindles are formed during metaphase.
-Spindle fibres transport the chromosomes towards the center during metaphase.
-The direction of the aster fibres determines the direction of division of cells throughout cell division.
+The first appearance of aster fibers is during the cell division process called prophase.
+Asters in two centrosomes move to opposite sides of the nucleus, forming mitotic spindles.
+The aster fibers form the spindle fibers that extend out across both poles as well as the fibers which attach to chromosomes via the Kinetochores.

 Astral microtubules

-Astral microtubules comprise an unrelated microtubule type they only form at the time of mitosis and shortly before.
-They can be described as any microtubule that originates from the centrosome, but is not connected to the Kinetochore.
 Astral microtubules form within the actin skeleton, and connect to cells’ cortex, helping in the orientation of spindles.
 They form circular arrays surrounding the centrosomes.
 The rate of turnover for this microtubule family is much higher than the other populations.

 The function of astral microtubules can be assisted by specific dyneins to the function.
-They have lightweight chains (static part) that are attached to cell membranes, as well as their globular components (dynamic parts) connected to microtubules.
-The chains in the globular form attempt to go toward the centrosome.
-However, since they are connected to the cell membrane they pull the centrosomes toward the membrane and thereby aiding the process of cytokinesis.
+They have lightweight chains (static parts) that are attached to cell membranes, as well as their globular components (dynamic parts) connected to microtubules.

 Astral microtubules do not have to be present in the development of mitosis.
 They must be present to guarantee the integrity of the process.
 Astral microtubules’ function is generally regarded as the determination of the geometry of cells.
-They are essential to ensure proper positioning and orientation to the mitotic spindle They are also essential in the determination of cell division location based on the shape and polarity of cells.

 The existence of astral microtubules is dependent upon the centrosomal integrity.
 It is also dependent on several microtubule-associated proteins such as EB1 and adenomatous polyposis coli (APC).